fgcz/rawDiag/README.md

 **or**

 After installing the rawDiag package put the .Net assemblies (dll files) into the same directory as the `fgcz_raw.exe` which can be found in the exec folder of the rawDiag package.
+Should you unsure where the package has been placed during installation use the following R command to display your libary path:

 ```{r}
 > .libPaths()